ansys/pyhps/doc/source/examples/ex_fluent_nozzle.rst

 Fluent nozzle
 =============

-This example shows how to submit a Fluent nozzle model for solving on REP.
+This example shows how to submit a Fluent nozzle model for solving on HPS.

 .. only:: builder_html